 There’s no point in investing in a property if you aren’t going to see a good return on investment.
 That’s why you need to look at the cash flow of a property.

-The cash flow you receive from a rental property is from the tenancy in the form of rent payments.
+The cash flow you receive from a rental property is from the tenancy in rent payments.
 While the cash flow you pay includes the running costs of the property (maintenance, utilities, mortgage payments, rates, and any other fees).

 It’s not uncommon for investors to lose some money at the beginning of their property investment.
-That’s because the rent won’t initially cover the cash flow you pay out (such as mortgage payments).
+The rent won’t initially cover the cash flow you payout (such as mortgage payments).